This is the world of the bunny rabbits.

 - Humans Are Cthulhu: The standard ability scores (for rabbits) are 10; humans have scores of 20-40!

-- Low Fantasy: It's a fantasy game, but there is no "real magic" and all rules of physics and the real word (ex: owls eat rabbits) apply.
+- Low Fantasy: It's a fantasy game, but there is no "real magic" and all rules of physics and the real world (ex: owls eat rabbits) apply.

 - Mundane Made Awesome: While other games cover worlds of magic and wonder, sword-swinging barbarians and cyberpunk net-jackers, here it's the exotic world of country meadows.
 Far more exciting and brutal than it sounds - nature, red in tooth and claw and all that.